lilients/openImpact/README.md

 ## System Requirements

-This plugin is compatible with OJS 3.1 version and OMP 3.1 version.
+This plugin is compatible with OJS 3.1 version version.

 ## Installation